-What are the key points you want to take to heart for yourself and to share with others?
+What are the key share with others vant to take to heart for your rself and to

 "If an unusual necessity forces us onward, a surprising thing occurs.
 The fatigue gets worse up to a certain point, then, gradually or suddenly, it passes away and we are fresher than before!
 We have evidently tapped a new level of energy.
 There may be layer of this experience, a third and a fourth wind.
 We find amounts of ease and power that we never dreamed ourselves to own, sources of strength habitually not taxed, because habitually we never push through the obstruction of fatigue."